chuckbergeron/chuckbergeron.github.io/_posts/2017-09-09-worldspace-vr-ui-performance-optimizations-in-unity.md

 One of the things we noticed was that performance was dropping after we rolled out a new update to this card UI.
 Each time a card category with more than 10+ cards was chosen, the frame rate would drop to around 50 - 60 FPS.

 Digging in to Unity's profiler showed that re-draws of the UI each time the player moved their hand was the issue.
-(ACTUAL CPU/GPU NUMBERS / FPS IMAGE HERE)
+XXX ACTUAL CPU/GPU NUMBERS / FPS IMAGE HERE

 The hierarchy of the cards, their Images &amp; TextMeshPro objects looked like so: